Start Building Your Child’s Credit

 After credit reporting is activated, a credit account for $1,000 will be reported to all three major consumer credit bureaus (Experian, Equifax, and TransUnion)—including the account opening date, amount of credit, type of credit, and last 24 months of payment history.
 Here’s how the process works:

-1. Create a FreeKick Account—Register at FreeKick.bank and select a suitable plan
+- Create a FreeKick Account—Register at FreeKick.bank and select the plan that fits your budget

 FreeKick Pricing

-To suit every budget, FreeKick offers a range of plans that include premium identity protection for two parents and up to six children and credit building for up to six children aged 14 to 25.
+To suit every budget, FreeKick offers two plans that include premium identity protection for two parents and six children and credit building for up to six children aged 13 to 25.
 You can find more details in the table below:

 Ready to kickstart your children’s financial future while safeguarding the identities of your family members?
 Sign up for FreeKick today.